Adhi03f24/SECURASUIT/README.md

 1. **Create the Batch File:**

-   Save the following content in a file named `run_tool.bat`:
+   Save the following content in a file named `SECURASUIT.bat`:

    ```bash
    @echo off